-I started outlining the project stages, but I didn’t assign tasks to anyone at first.
+I started outlining the project stages using our project management tool, but I didn’t assign tasks to anyone at first.
 I just wanted to give others an idea of what had to be done and how long it would take.
 I confirmed that outline with everyone involved.

 Than it was time to contact our users.
 Each interview that was scheduled got assigned to two people: myself and one more interviewer.
 We did almost every interview with two people to make sure the interviewee would feel comfortable and so that as interviewers we could cover ever angle.